bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/individual_contributions.md

   * Preparing docker files for deployment.
   * Reviewing the pull requests and issues.

-### **Main contributions**
+## 3. Contributions

   Since I did not have any experience with React before this project I had to start from the scratch.
 First I have finished an 10 hour React bootcamp video.
 After that using the best practices I have started to code the section of the project that is assigned to me.
 The assigned part was Profile Page.
 First I have designed the structure of the page.
 After that I have started researching to find best React library to use.
 I have decided to Reactstrap.

-I have begin to implement the components of the project.
+  I have begun to implement the components of the project.
 I have implemented Card, Modal components and also using row and col's from the library I have implemented the general structure design of the page.
 Lastly I have prepared realistic data for presentation that will be done in the lecture hours.
 After all of that I have created my pull request and closed the issues, I also made contributions to the deployment side of the project.

 #### **Code Related Significant Issues**
 * [Frontend: Create the Profile Page Section of the Project ( 1/4th of the frontend side )](https://github.com/bounswe/bounswe2022group4/issues/263)